 - Information will be passed on to the new class teacher IN ADVANCE and a planning meeting will take place with the new teacher.
-IEP s will be shared with the new teacher.
+Support plans will be shared with the new teacher.

 - Your child will take part in transition visits to their new class in order to familiarise themselves with their new environment and get to know their new class teacher and, where applicable any teaching assistants with whom they will be working.

 - In some cases, a Pupil Passport or Transition Book will be made for your child, in order to help them understand and prepare for moving on.
 This will include photographs of relevant staff, classroom, cloakrooms etc.

 Question 13: What Emotional & Social Development support do we have for a child with a SEND?

 - We recognise that pupils with SEND may well have an Emotional and Social Development need that will require support in school.